ridassaf/ShutterIsland/README.md

     Where $peg is the query gene of interest.
 Repeat this call for all genes/pegs of interest and place all the output jsons in one folder (let's call it **input\_jsons**).
 1. Run the program **JsonToCoordinates.py** with **input\_jsons** as input to parse the JSON files into a different format to be used by the image generating software.
 The resulting file will be **xyc.txt**, which is the input to **CoordsToJpg.java**.
 1. Compile and run the Java program **CoordsToJpg.java** which will convert the coordinate file into images.
-1. Split your images into the appropriate classes.
+1. Split the images into the appropriate classes (an example can be found in the tutorial linked to below).

 <h1> Transfer Learning </h1>